![]() | SHIPS |

 QUEEN OF SCANDINAVIA

-The DFDS ferry "Queen of Scandinavia" arriving at the mouth of the Tyne.
+The DFDS ferry "Queen of Scandinavia" arriving at the mouth of the Tyne in November 2007.
 She works the Bergen - Haugesund - Stavanger - Newcastle upon Tyne route.
 She displaces 33,500 tonnes and has room for 2000 passengers, 450 cars and 350 lorries.

 She was built in 1981 by Wartsila in Finland for the Silja line, and was originally known as the Finlandia.